macrat/ayd/README.md

 #### Slack

-You can send an alert to Slack via [ayd-slack-alert](https://github.com/macrat/ayd-slack-alert) plugin.
+The [ayd-slack-alert](https://github.com/macrat/ayd-slack-alert) is a plugin to sending an alert to Slack.

 ![The screenshot of Ayd alert in the Slack.
 You can see service status, target URL, and reason to failure.
 And there is button to open Status Page.](./assets/slack-alert.jpg)

-This plugin can use like below.
+You can use this plugin like below.

 ``` shell
 $ export SLACK_WEBHOOK_URL="https://hooks.slack.com/services/......"